Principality of Hutt River: Status

-The Principality had no legal status as a matter of Australian law.
+The principality had no legal status as a matter of Australian law.
 In 2007, the High Court of Australia dismissed an application by Casley for leave to appeal against a judgment against him relating to his son Leonard's failure to file tax returns.
 Leonard argued that he resided in the "Hutt River Province" and that it is not part of Australia and not subject to Australian taxation law.
 The court dismissed Casley's application and found that his arguments were "fatuous, frivolous, and vexatious."

 The Australian government unequivocally stated on its website that it did not recognise the secession of the principality.
 Passports issued by the principality were not recognised by the Australian government.
 Leonard made unverified claims that they have been accepted on some occasions by some unspecified foreign countries, but there was a documented instance of a man being arrested in Germany for attempting to use a Hutt River Province "diplomatic passport".

-Prince Leonard claimed that the ATO sent him a tax demand in 2012 to which he simply responded with a document stating that he was a "foreign national and non-resident of Australia".
+Casley claimed that the ATO sent him a tax demand in 2012 to which he simply responded with a document stating that he was a "foreign national and non-resident of Australia".
 He also repeatedly claimed that he was classed by the ATO as a "non-resident of Australia for income tax purposes" and did not pay tax.
 In 2017, however, Justice Le Miere of the Supreme Court of Western Australia ordered Leonard to pay more than A$2.7 million in unpaid taxes, and Arthur Casley to pay more than A$242,000 in unpaid taxes.
 The judge said that their argument of sovereignty "has no legal merit or substance.
 Anyone can declare themselves a sovereign in their own home but they cannot ignore the laws of Australia or not pay tax."
 An appeal to the Court of Appeal was dismissed.